Sa-Naget/Sa-Naget/README.md

 _________________________________________________________________________

 A kinda curious teenager who's now learning Python, Front-end, and Cybersecurity :3 a student at a Vocational High School with Informatics Engineer as my major (◔◡◔)
-I use github mainly for practice, archive of my simple project, or fun purpose ✨
+I use github mainly for practice, an archive for my school assigntment and simple project, or simply having fun looking around ✨

-˚ ༘ ೀ⋆｡˚ Some fun fact about me is that i love eating savory food and ice tea (っ˘ڡ˘ς) I also spent most of my free time reading any type of literature and writing a little story about my fictional character ⸜(｡˃ ᵕ ˂ )⸝♡
+˚ ༘ ೀ⋆｡˚ Some fun fact about me is that i love eating savory food and ice tea (っ˘ڡ˘ς) I also spent most of my free time reading any type of literature and writing a little story about my fictional characters ⸜(｡˃ ᵕ ˂ )⸝♡

 Nice to meet you all!! ヾ(≧ ▽ ≦)ゝ